scbowler/blog/README.md

 	- Commenting on a blog anonymously
 - **Post to Facebook**
 	- Allow users to repost content of a blog onto facebook
+- **Save Drafts**
+	- Allow bloggers to create drafts without publishing to be viewed by everyone

 # Example Layouts Using Bootstrap
 - Blog layout - http://getbootstrap.com/examples/blog/#